Signed in as:

 Joint hypermobility is very common.
 Hypermobility means your joints can move beyond the normal range of motion.
 You may also hear the term double-jointed.
 This means your joints are very flexible.
 The most commonly affected joints are your elbows, wrists, fingers, and knees.

 In most people, hypermobility doesn’t cause any pain or medical issues.
 However, for some people, hypermobility causes joint-pain, joint and ligament injuries, tiredness (fatigue), bowel issues, and other symptoms.
 Joint hypermobility syndrome is most common in children and young people.
 It affects people assigned female at birth (AFAB) and people of Asian and Afro-Caribbean descent more often.
-It usually gets better with age.

 Joint hypermobility syndrome can be a sign of a more serious underlying genetic condition.
 These conditions are called Heritable Disorders of Connective Tissue (HDCT).
-Rare medical conditions associated with joint hypermobility syndrome include:
+"Rare" medical conditions associated with joint hypermobility syndrome include:

 The most common symptom of joint hypermobility syndrome is a pain in your joints and muscles.
 Other symptoms may include: